 8. Supports heart health.*

 Biotin is needed for fat metabolism, which is important for thriving heart health.
 It can also work in conjunction with chromium to reduce LDL levels and increase HDL since inverse levels of each are markers for increased risk of heart disease.
-Research has shown that a dose of 15,000 mcg a day of biotin can also lower blood triglyceride levels.
+Research has shown that a dose of 15,000 mcg a day of biotin can also maintain healthy blood triglyceride levels.*

 9. Supports nutrient breakdown in the body.*